ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 				<b>Pinball Wizard</b><br>
 				<details>
 					<summary>Projectiles may bounce and home.</summary>
 					<small>All your projectile attacks have a 15% chance to bounce, exploding one extra time and homing towards a random enemy with 50% of their original damage.
-Can happen up to 3 times (+2 per stack) per projectile.</small>
+Can happen up to 3 times (+2 per stack) per projectile.
+Melee attacks gain an equal chance to fire a weak projectile for 50% of the attack damage.</small>
 				</details>
 			</td>
 			<td><ul>